-Nothing in this policy limits the authority of the Superintendent or designee to create and use committees that report to him or her or to other staff members.
+Nothing in this policy limits the authority of the Superintendent or designee to create and use committees that report to him or her or to other staff members

-Special Guidelines for District Improvement Committee
+Special Guidelines for Discipline Committee

 Responsibility.
-The District Improvement Committee, in addition to whatever may be assigned to it by the Board of Education, shall fulfill the responsibilities of the Parent-Teacher Advisory Committee, as set forth in 105 ILCS 5/10-20.14, which provides that this committee assists in the development of student behavior policy and procedure.
+The Discipline Committee, in addition to whatever may be assigned to it by the Board of Education, shall fulfill the responsibilities of the Parent-Teacher Advisory Committee, as set forth in 105 ILCS 5/10-20.14, which provides that this committee assists in the development of student behavior policy and procedure.
 Its members are parents/guardians and teachers, and may include persons whose expertise or experience is needed.
 The committee reviews such issues as administering medication in the schools, reciprocal reporting between the School District and local law enforcement agencies regarding criminal offenses committed by students, student discipline, disruptive classroom behavior, school bus safety procedures, and the dissemination of student conduct information.

-Also, the District Improvement Committee shall fulfill the responsibilities of the Behavioral Interventions Committee.
+Also, the Discipline Committee shall fulfill the responsibilities of the Behavioral Interventions Committee.
+The Behavioral Interventions Committee is fulfilled through the Adams County Special Education Association that reports to the Discipline Committee.
 (These responsibilities are set forth in 105 ILCS 5/14-8.05, which provides that this committee develops and monitors procedures for using behavioral interventions in accordance with Board policy 7:230, Misconduct by Students with Disabilities.).

-The composition of the District Improvement Committee shall meet any composition requirements of the Parent-Teacher Advisory Committee and the Behavioral Intervention Committee.
-Additionally, the District Improvement Committee shall have no more than 2 Board members.
+The composition of the Discipline Committee shall meet any composition requirements of the Parent-Teacher Advisory Committee and the Behavioral Intervention Committee.
+Additionally, the Discipline Committee shall have no more than 2 Board members.

 LEGAL REF.: 5 ILCS 120.
 105 ILCS 5/10-20.14 and 5/14-8.05.

-CROSS REF.: 2:110 (Qualifications, Term, and Duties of Board Officers), 2:200 (Types of School

-Board Meetings), 2:240 (Board Policy Development), 7:190 (Student Discipline),

-7:230 (Misconduct by Students with Disabilities
+CROSS REF.: 2:110 (Qualifications, Term, and Duties of Board Officers), 2:200 (Types of School Board Meetings), 2:240 (Board Policy Development), 7:190 (Student Discipline), 7:230 (Misconduct by Students with Disabilities

-^{}Waiver approved by the Board December 17, 2014 to allow up to eight community members on the Finance and Building Committees.
+\Waiver approved by the Board December 17, 2014 to allow up to eight community members on the Finance and Building Committees.